Why Wrist Weights for Baseball Players?

-When done properly, wrist weight work helps to smooth out the arm acceleration phase of the pitching delivery and to reduce the chance that the lower arm “casts” away from the upper arm.
-This reduces stress and decreases the chance of elbow dislocation as well.
+When done properly, wrist weight work helps to smooth out the arm acceleration phase of the pitching delivery and reduces the chance that the lower arm “casts” away from the upper arm.
+This reduces stress and decreases the chance of elbow dislocation.

 Wrist Weight Features